azarketa/Thermodynamics-theoretical-pills/source/P-v-T_diagrams.md

 * Phase change appears as a horizontal line in both projections.
 :::

-The bell-shaped envelope again separates the single-phase regions from the two-phase mixture.

 ---

 (subsec_extending_pv_projection)=
-### Extending the P-v Projection
+### Extending the $P-v$ Projection

-When extended to include the solid phase, the P-v diagram displays additional features:
+When extended to include the solid phase, the $P-v$ diagram displays additional features:

 * **Substances that contract on freezing** (most materials) show a vertical solid–liquid transition line, since $v$ decreases sharply upon solidification.
 * **Substances that expand on freezing** (like water) exhibit a slanted line: the solid phase has slightly greater specific volume than the liquid.